Find Affordable College Courses

 Seattle, WA

 Seattle University ranked #9 on this year’s Best Value Managerial Economics Schools in the Far Western US Region list.
-Seattle U is a medium-sized private not-for-profit school located in the large city of Seattle.
+Seattle U is a moderately-sized private not-for-profit school located in the city of Seattle.

-The average tuition and fees for an out-of-state undergraduate student at Seattle U are $49,335 a year.
+Seattle U undergraduate students pay an average of $49,335 in tuition and fees each year.
 On average, managerial economics graduates from Seattle U take out $22,333 in student loans while working on their degree.

 Seattle U also claimed a spot on our Best Managerial Economics Schools in the Far Western US Region list.
 It’s in the top 20% of all schools in this category.